okalangkenneth/100-days-of-code/log.md

 ### Day 1: June 7, 2021 (Example 1)

-**Today's Progress**: Created an Entity Relationship (ER) diagram and drew up general structure of the project.
+**Today's Progress**: Created an Entity Relationship (ER) diagram and drew up general structure of the project.Wrote the Introduction to the READ me section.

 **Thoughts:** Went well.